maucejo/bookcls/docs/manual.typ

 == Using `bookcls`

-To use the #package[elspub] template, you need to include the following line at the beginning of your `typ` file:
+To use the #package[bookcls] template, you need to include the following line at the beginning of your `typ` file:
 #codesnippet[```typ
-#import "@preview/bookcls:0.6.0": *
+#import "@preview/bookcls:0.1.0": *
 ```
 ]